Types of Information That Should Be Kept Confidential in Business and Workplace Security

 - Job termination data: the employee's resignation letter, termination records, and unemployment insurance claims.

-Only grant those with the need to know access to this information.
+Only grant access to this information to those with a legitimate need to know.
 Few people beyond your Human Resources department should have access to confidential employee information.
 If this kind of employee data becomes public, it could lead to discrimination and a potentially hostile working environment.
 It could also damage trust between employees and the company.

 Handling Digital Data